How To Buy a Home

 Step 2: Shop for your new house

+Once you have a clear idea of how much home you can afford, you can begin house hunting in earnest.
 But before you begin, consider the things you want and need in a home.
-As yourself questions like:
+Ask yourself questions like:

 • How many bedrooms do you need now, and how many will you need in five years?

-• How long of a commute to work, school or amenities are you willing to take?
+• How long of a commute to work, school, or amenities are you willing to take?

 • What home features can you not live without?

-• Are you willing to pay homeowners association fees?
+• Are you willing to pay homeowners’ association fees?

 Step 3: Make an offer

-Once you’ve found a great home you can see yourself living in for the foreseeable future, it’s time to make an offer.
+Once you’ve found a home that you can see yourself living in for the foreseeable future, it’s time to make an offer.
+This is your opportunity to state how much you’re willing to spend on the home, and to name contingencies or events that will negate the offer.
+Some common contingencies homebuyers list in their offers include:

 • Inspection contingency: Offer depends on positive results from a professional home inspection.
+This step often uncovers whether the home needs major repairs that could affect the final payment amount.

 • Appraisal contingency: Offer depends on the appraisal indicating that the offer is in line with the fair market value of the home.
+If the appraised value is too low, you may need to renegotiate or increase your down payment.

 • Financing contingency: Offer depends on the buyer securing a mortgage.

 Once you’ve made your offer, it’s time to arrange an inspection and appraisal.
-Feel free to accompany the professionals conducting these assessments, and to ask questions along the way.
+Feel free to accompany the professionals conducting these assessments and to ask questions along the way.
 The more you know about the home ahead of time, the better.

 Step 4: Finalize your loan

 Your lender will likely review different types of home loans with you.
 The most common mortgage type is the 30-year fixed-rate mortgage.
 This type of loan will give you the same interest rate for the entire 30 years of the loan, which makes budgeting simple.
+Other types of mortgage loans may have:

 • Different terms, such as 10 or 15 years.